eaardal/github-open/README.md

 `prs`, `pull-requests`, and `pulls` are all valid parameters to launch the _Pull Requests_ GitHub page.

-You can also specify a specific PR by its ID:
+You can also specify a PR by its ID:

 ```bash
 bob@comp /c/git/my-repo